Arkane Studios: 2020s

 ZeniMax Media was acquired by Microsoft for in March 2021, consolidating Arkane Studios within Microsoft Gaming alongside other development teams under Bethesda Softworks.
 As part of the arrangement for acquiring ZeniMax, Microsoft honored existing contractual agreements the publisher had made with other platform holders, including Deathloop's launch as a timed console exclusive for PlayStation 5, which released that September.

 Following the release of Deathloop, Romuald Capron, head of Arkane Lyon for seventeen years, announced in October 2021 he was stepping down and with Dinga Bakaba, Sébastien Mitton, Hugues Tardif and Morgan Barbe left in charge of managing the studio.
 Capron stated that he felt "the need to try something new" and "my goal is to keep on helping video game companies, and others, to make their creative vision become a reality, since that’s what I love to do".
 Bakaba was named as the studio head for Arkane Lyon in November 2021.

 In May 2023, Arkane Austin released the co-op first-person shooter title Redfall.
 Approximately 70% of the Austin team who had worked on Prey would be gone by the time Redfalls development was complete.
-At The Game Awards 2023, Arkane Lyon announced Marvel's Blade in collaboration with Marvel Games and Bethesda Softworks, based on the Marvel Comics character of the same name.
+At the Game Awards 2023, Arkane Lyon announced Marvel's Blade in collaboration with Marvel Games and Bethesda Softworks, based on the Marvel Comics character of the same name.
 It will be a third-person action-adventure game, representing a departure from the first-person perspective-driven action titles previously developed by Arkane.

 Microsoft closed several internal studios within ZeniMax, including Arkane Austin, on May 7, 2024, ending further development of Redfall.
 The closure reportedly came as a surprise to developers, who were notified by Matt Booty in an email memo.
 Before the closure, developers at Arkane Austin were continuing to work on the delayed 'Hero Pass' content for Redfall, which was due for release on Halloween 2024.
 The closure of the studio resulted in 96 job losses.

+In June 2026, it was reported that ahead of significant layoffs scheduled to take place at the Xbox division following the fiscal year, that Microsoft was weighing the closure of five first-party studios under their umbrella including Arkane Studios, which would coincide with cancelling Marvel's Blade.
+The game was reportedly delayed from a late 2026 launch to the following year and was running over budget.
+Microsoft was also said to be exploring options for spinning Arkane out of Bethesda and Xbox.
+Later that month, it was reported that Microsoft had initiated the process of beginning to divest from Arkane Studios while searching for an investor and consulting on a potential spin off, a process that was said to last for months due to French labor laws.